Mixtape Medley CAL. A New Crochet Blanket Pattern

 autumn-colours-crochet-blanket

 The border is quite plain but I didn’t think it wanted flouncy.
-Just some scallops between every other cluster.
+Just some crochet scallops between every other cluster.
 In the alternating clusters, it’s just a UK dc (US sc).
-To stop it curling too much, there are chains between them.
+To stop it from curling too much, there are chains between them.

 kind-of-autumnal-granny-square-crochet-blanket

-There’s something about this blanket I really like and I’ll be jiggered if I know what it is.
+There’s something about this blanket I really like, and I’ll be jiggered if I know what it is.
 Maybe it’s the simplicity of it, or it could be the autumn colour palette.
-I haven’t quite put my finger on it yet but it doesn’t really matter, does it?
+I haven’t quite put my finger on it yet, but it doesn’t really matter, does it?
 I like it because I do!

 autumn-crochet-granny-square-blanket-with-orange-border

-The colour scheme wasn’t a choice I made, it was more determined by what I had left hidden in the cupboard under the stairs.
-Over the last few months I’ve been making an attempt to get that down to a more manageable collection.
-I’m trying to train myself not to impulse buy yarn too.
+The colour scheme wasn’t a choice I made; it was determined by what I had left hidden in the cupboard under the stairs.
+Over the last few months, I’ve been making an attempt to get that down to a more manageable collection.
+I’m trying to train myself not to impulse-buy yarn too.
 It’s not working that well, I’ve just transferred my lustings to fabric instead.
-Anyway, if you are at all curious about the colours, they are Stylecraft Special DK in: Saffron, Gold, Pomegrante, Petrol, Spice, Parma Violet, Khaki, Spring Green, Magenta and Lavender.
-It’s deffo less than a ball of each but I couldn’t tell you how much exactly as none were full balls to begin with.

 join-as-you-go-autumn-granny-square-crochet-blanket

 It’s a blanket that I wish I’d made bigger.
-Well, I couldn’t; didn’t have enough stash!
+Well, I couldn’t; didn’t have enough yarn stash!
 I hope that it finds a home…

 crochet-granny-blanket